tjhickey724/discrete_math/courses/cs29a_fall23.md

 and we show that every formula can be reduced to [Disjunctive Normal Form](https://en.wikipedia.org/wiki/Disjunctive_normal_form)
 * We practice [simplifying formulas](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SimplifyingFormulas.md) in general and  [simplifying negated formulas](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SimplifyingNegations.md)  in particular.
+* We give an introduction to arguments, formal proofs, and counterexamples.

 ---